Dmitry-Abakumov/tweets/README.md

 Hello!
-It is web application - Tweets.
+It is a web application - Tweets.
 This was done with React.
 MockAPI was used as a server.

 With this, you can: